-The JS program can be used to convert various types of input data into formats that are supported by OnDemand.
-The JS program can also extract index data from the input data.
+The JS program can be used to convert AFP, Metacode, and PCL input data into various types of output formats.
+The JS program can also extract index data from the input data and collect the resources that are required to view and print the data.
 The JS program can be used to do the following:

-Print the locations of the text strings found on the pages of an input file.
+• Print the locations of the text strings found on the pages of an input file.
 You can use the JS program to help define the indexing fields for your input data.
 When you define indexing fields, you must specify the location of the string value used to locate the field as a coordinate system imposed on the page.
 For each string value, you must identify the upper left and lower right position on the page.
 To help you create the indexing parameters, you can use the JS program to process a sample input file and list the text strings found on the pages of the input file and the locations of the text strings.
 When you run the JS program to print the locations of the text strings, you must specify the FDDLOUTPUT parameter.
 The FDDLOUTPUT parameter identifies the name of the file that will contain the text strings and the location information.

-Convert input data and generate an index file.
+Convert input data, generate an index file, and when generating Metacode output, collect resources.
 The ARSLOAD program will automatically call the JS program if the Indexer that is specified on the Indexer Information page under applications is Xenos.
 You can also run the JS program from the command line to generate an index file manually.

 Before you load an input file into the system, you must create an OnDemand application.
 The application includes the processing parameters that are used by the ARSLOAD program to call the JS program to convert and index the input file and collect resources.
-When the ARSLOAD program processes an input file and the indexer that is specified on the Indexing Information page in the application is Xenos, the ARSLOAD program automatically calls the IS program to process the input file.
-The IS program processes the input file with parameters that you specified for the application.
+When the ARSLOAD program processes an input file and the indexer that is specified on the Indexing Information page in the application is Xenos, the ARSLOAD program automatically calls the JS program to process the input file.
+The JS program processes the input file with parameters that you specified for the application.
 Indexing parameters determine the location of the index data on a page.
 Conversion parameters determine the type of output data that is generated.
 The JS program extracts the index data from the input file and converts the input data into the specified output format.
 After indexing and converting the data, OnDemand loads the index data into the database and the indexed groups on to storage volumes.